 Building an eCommerce site is a fantastic way to start your own business.
-You can start by building it alongside a regular day job or take the plunge and start full time if you have the funds to support yourself.
-Using one of the new breeds of eCommerce website builders will give you low start-up costs and fantastic flexibility.
+You can start by making it alongside a regular day job or take the plunge and start full time if you have the funds to support yourself.
+Using one of the new breeds of eCommerce website builders will give you low start-up costs and extreme flexibility.

-This is why gaining traffic by organic SEO is such a good strategy, but it requires patience and the ability to keep producing quality content on a regular basis.
+This is why gaining traffic by organic SEO is such a good strategy, but it requires patience and the ability to keep producing quality content regularly.

 There are two ways you can trade in the UK.
 Each structure has its pros and cons, so it's well worthwhile the time spent to make an informed decision.

 Have you chosen your domain name yet?
 Here's my guide to finding the perfect domain name

 Choosing to form a Limited Company is a preferable route to go down if you think you are going to make a reasonable income out of your venture.

 Any financial claim insurance or otherwise is made against the company and not against you.
 You have an obligation as the company director to act by the rules and guidelines laid down by Companies House, but these are not stringent and are mainly common sense.

 As an example, if one of the products you develop goes unexpectedly up in flames and injures someone then will not be held personally responsible.
 You could face prosecution for this as a sole trader.

 A Limited Company can purchase “Trader Insurance” which will cover you for public liability and costs around £90 per year.